20 Fun Things to do in Phoenix Besides Shopping!

 8. Explore the beauty of South Mountain Park

 The Kiwanis Trail, an easy 2 mile secluded trip, offers stunning views of desert plant life and even a hint of the Phoenix skyline.
-It’s gorgeous and quiet, without barely anyone in sight, leading to a truly relaxing experience in nature.
+It’s gorgeous and quiet, with low foot traffic, leading to a truly relaxing experience in nature.

 Not a hiker?
 Drive the 5.5 mile scenic ride up to the summit for panoramic views of the Valley.
-Just be sure to watch out for runners, hiker, and cyclists who share the road.
+Just be sure to watch out for runners and cyclists whom share the road.

 9. Picnic, hike, and relax at Papago Park